opensafely/documentation/docs/study-def-expectations.md

 )
 ```

+These defaults apply to *all* subsequently defined variables. `incidence` and `rate` have slightly different meanings depending on the variable type.

 In this case, we are saying that:

 * Events dates are expected to be distributed between 1900 and today, with exponentially-increasing frequency, with events occurring for 50% of patients.